-Every now and again we come across Christmas traditions honored by friends or family that are different from our own.
+Every now and then we come across Christmas traditions honored by friends or family that are different from our own.
 Maybe your neighbor Johnny makes his whole family wait until 3 pm to open presents, or friend Nancy goes a little crazy with elf on the shelf and Instagram every year.
 But what about the really odd traditions?
 The ones that make you do a double-take.

 This year, to kick-off the holiday season, we’ve compiled a list of the most bizarre yuletide traditions from far and wide.